 The WorkLife Program arranges for County employee discounts at over 70 child care/preschool programs throughout Ventura County.
 A complete listing of discounts is available on the WorkLife web page (see contact information section below).
 Online parenting resources are available to employees at a discounted rate.
-Email the WorkLife Program for more information.
+Check out the WorlkLife webpage or email the WorkLife Program for more information.